 2. Why Are Lifers So Important To Birders?

 Everyone remembers their first time for a lot of instances in their lives.
 Their first kiss, their first love, their first graduation, their first skydive, their first day of school, and their first day of school.
 There’s always that fresh feeling of experiencing something new that is shared among so many people.

-This can be attributed to the human desire and instinct to hunt animals in the past for survival, but only to be replaced with spotting birds instead of killing them in the past.
+This can be attributed to the human desire and instinct to hunt animals in the past for survival in the past, but only to be replaced with spotting birds instead of killing them in this modern age!

 I mentioned earlier that birders collected life lists.
 This is one of the reasons that drives birders to be so motivated to add more lifers to their list.

 Competition Between Birders